ahmed-ateya1/Movie-App/README.md

+Here's an improved and polished README for your MovieApp project, with corrected spelling and refined descriptions related to the screenshots:

+---

 # MovieApp

 MovieApp is a web application built with ASP.NET Core that allows users to manage their movie collection and favorite lists.
 The application provides features for managing movies, genres, and user-specific favorite lists, along with a responsive user interface.